-Based on multiple options assessment exercises a preferred option for the project has been finalised and is on display for community feedback from Monday 19 February 2018 until Friday 23 March 2018.
+Based on multiple options assessment exercises a preferred option for the project was determined and put on display for community feedback between 19 February 2018 and 23 March 2018.

 The preferred option includes:

 - Reconfiguration of the existing concrete bridge to carry southbound traffic